“It’s not just any kind of lesson. It’s highly intelligent play”.

 I know that I have realized that goal.

 Raw and “unedited” is often my style.
 It is not easy – for many reasons – to bring a professional photographer into the classroom, and most of the time other staff members are also teaching.
 Often it is one of the students (as young as six years old), who films the lesson or performance.
 This actually helps the students to be even more engaged than they already are.
-Filming is often done by students who like English with me, but do not like to be on camera or to be the centre of attention.
+Filming is often done by students who like learning English with me, but do not like to be on camera or to be the centre of attention.
 There is therefore a job for everyone: actor(s), script writer(s), stage / prop manager, director (who appraises the scene and the cast, and decides when we are ready to start or to stop, and uses the clapperboard), and finally, cameraman or camerawoman.
-I don’t aim for a perfectly polished performance; I care for engaged children who are learning, having fun and trying their best.
-And part of that fun and motivation is the good feeling of ownership over one’s education.
+I don’t aim for a perfectly polished performance; I care for engaged children who are trying their best, learning and having fun.
+And part of that fun is that great feeling of ownership over one’s education.
 Look at any of the pictures or videos of my students here, and hopefully, their faces will show just that: engaged, joyful learning.
 Intrinsically motivated learning.
 Such naturally focused involvement in a project is the outcome of greatest lesson I have learned from the wonderful Maria Montessori and from life itself: teach something interesting and make the game around it fun, with problems to solve.
 The kids are eager and quick to find solutions, and cooperation in teams is practiced and strengthened.

 If my young students can say that they co-produced the performance, they have reinforced ownership of their own work.
 Just imagine the quantum leaps in their self-esteem!
-The results are sometimes raw, unedited, but always great!
-The kids engage themselves and try their best.
-I am so, so proud of them :).
+I’m so proud of them :).

-It is amazing work that they do – and always through fun, so that they go home and tell their parents that all they do in my classes is “play”.
+It is amazing work that they do – and always through fun, so that the youngest of them go home and tell their parents that all they do in my classes is “play”.
 Luckily, their parents know the truth: their kids are learning English and a whole lot more!
 Hopefully the results below will speak for themselves.

 Famous People impersonations by children from 1st through 3rd grade –